 It’s easy to forget this one when you’re getting ready for your day: wear tights or socks when you’re planning on spending time in changing rooms.
 Betty Scott laughed as she pleaded into the phone, “Do not come in sandals!
 It is both unsanitary and unsafe for girls to be wandering around the shop barefoot.
 Please girls, at least bring some socks!”
 If you’re thinking of wearing cute flats for prom, bring those.
 If you’re sure you’re going to wear heels, bring a pair!
 That way, you can also tell if you’ll need to alter your dress of choice.
 For shopping in general, it’s always a good idea to wear comfortable clothes that are easy to slip on and off, appropriate undergarments and to have a hair elastic on hand.
 The quicker and easier you can get in and out of the dressing room, the faster you’ll be able to find the dress of your dreams!

 Pick One and Stick With It!

-Perhaps it’s the internet’s fault or maybe “the grass is always greener” attitude, but whether you’re looking for a evening dress or a fantastic man, it can always seem like something or someone better might be right around the corner, but keep in mind, the grass is not always greener.
-Stephanie Wolfred, manager of RaeLynn’s Boutique in Greenwood, IN says it is a mistake she sees girls making.
-“Some customers go from store to store trying on 20 plus dresses, and then they finally find something they love, but they walk away to think about it” she says.
+Even when it comes to prom dress shopping, it can sometimes seem like something better might be right around the corner, but keep in mind, the grass is not always greener.
+Stephanie Wolfred, manager of RaeLynn’s Boutique in Greenwood, IN says it is a mistake she sees girls make constantly.
+“Some customers go from store to store trying on 20 plus dresses, and then they finally find something they love, but they walk away to think about it”, she told us.
 “So often they second-guess themselves and by the time they come back to buy the dress they fell in love with, it’s unavailable in their size or preferred color.
 When you find something you love, be confident in your decision and go for it because the reality is with the demand of the season, it will probably be gone tomorrow.”